AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-1-what-are-we-proving.md

   <figcaption>We will use this photograph of April to move from one correct prediction to a mathematical guarantee.</figcaption>
 </figure>

 Imagine that an image classifier receives this photo and predicts **cat**.
-It is right on this input.
+The prediction is correct for this input.
 Now darken the photo, compress it, add camera noise, or change a few pixels.
 Will the prediction remain cat?

 ## Why models need to be robust

 Suppose our classifier labels 9,800 of 10,000 test images correctly, giving 98% test accuracy.
-This aggregate does not tell us whether one correct prediction will survive nearby changes.
+That aggregate measure does not tell us whether a correct prediction will survive nearby changes.

 The same scene can reach the model through different cameras, lighting conditions, compression settings, and preprocessing pipelines.
 We still see